Build Introduction

 Elixir of Fortitude for a small defensive boost until other options become available.

-For a complete overview of Season 7, its mechanics and theme, new leveling activity, and other changes coming with the Season of Witchcraft, please take a look at our comprehensive season hub here.
+For a complete overview of Season 11, please take a look at our comprehensive season hub here.

 Difficulty and Endgame